opnfv/functest/docs/testing/user/configguide/prerequisites.rst

 VM instances through the public/external network (i.e. from the Docker container).

-By default, the four OPNFV installers provide a fresh installation with a public/external network created along with a router.
-Make sure that the public/external subnet is reachable from the Jumphost.
+By default, the five OPNFV installers provide a fresh installation with a public/external network created along with a router.
+Make sure that the public/external subnet is reachable from the Jumphost and an external router exists.

 *Hint:* For the given OPNFV Installer in use, the IP sub-net address used for the public/external network is usually a planning item and